Stop the Dumping of Rodenticides on the Farallon Islands

 That number is considered the “acceptable” number of birds that could die from the poisoned bait.
-Whether or not 1,000 gulls actually die if this plan is carried out, the fact that it allows for as many as 1,000 poisoned gulls that could wash up on Marin, Sonoma and San Franciso beaches, that will be eaten by marine mammals and other marine species, and by land-based predators, all of which will also be poisoned, is not “acceptable” to WildCare.
+Whether or not 1,000 gulls actually die if this plan is carried out, the fact that it allows for as many as 1,000 poisoned gulls that could fly to and die on Marin, Sonoma and San Franciso beaches, that will be eaten by marine mammals and other marine species, and by land-based predators, all of which will also be poisoned, is not “acceptable” to WildCare.

-5. A plan to “haze” gulls away from the islands prior to the dumping of the poison won’t work.
+5. WildCare believes a plan to “haze” gulls away from the islands prior to the dumping of the poison won’t work.
 The idea that the agency can “haze” gulls away from the island prior to the dumping is ludicrous to anyone who has ever tried to shoo a gull away from a picnic site.
 The birds may be temporarily deterred, but they will come back.

 Rodents that have consumed brodifacoum do not die immediately.
 They can live for days after taking their first deadly dose of rat poison, slowly weakening from internal bleeding and dehydration.Sick and dying rodents make easy prey, and their thirst and disorientation means they will be ready meals for opportunistic Western Gulls that will take advantage of such a smorgasbord of easy-to-catch prey.